-If the wheel is now touching the brake pad on the opposite side, you have over adjusted the spokes.
-You can fix this problem by reversing what you have done little by little until you get the proper tightness, and the wheel doesn't rub or touch on either side.
+If the wheel is now touching the brake pad on the opposite side, you might tighten the spokes too much.
+You can fix this problem by reversing what you have done little by little until you get the proper tightness, and the wheel doesn’t rub or touch on either side.

 Where to Buy Bicycle Wheel Repair Tools?